-Meet Kyuta: the 10-year-old, 85-kilo sumo in training
+Meet Kyuta: The 10-year-old, 85-kilo sumo in training

-At 85 kilograms (187 lb), Kyuta is twice the size of the other children his age and is so dominant that he wrestles, and beats, boys five or six years older.
+At 85 kilograms, Kyuta is twice the size of the other children his age and is so dominant that he wrestles, and beats, boys five or six years older.

 Last year, he was crowned the under-10 world champion, beating out competition from as far afield as the United Kingdom and Ukraine.